-Andrew accompanied me to the store the next time, and he helped me out.
+My partner accompanied me to the store the next time, and he helped me out.
 He used the ripped bill to pay for our groceries and maybe, because he's male, the guy at the counter accepted it.

 LESSON: BUY LOCAL MONEY AT LEGIT MONEY EXCHANGE SHOPS.